Di0go/sdes-implementation/README.md

 # 🧩 S-DES Implementation in Python

-A small, from-scratch implementation of the **Simplified Data Encryption Standard (S-DES)** for learning and résumé demonstration.
+A from-scratch implementation of the **Simplified Data Encryption Standard (S-DES)** for learning and résumé demonstration.
 Developed for my Applied Cryptography class — clear, readable code that shows the internal steps of a symmetric cipher.

 ---